srlakkar/Data-Analysis/README.md

-# Cars Data Analysis

-  Getting started with Python Pandas after taking a course in Udemy to learn the basics.
-Good practice to clean data and filter for specific conditions.
+Getting started with Python Pandas, Numpy, Regression and ML Models.
+This is my personal Data Science Learning space